3 Teens Killed in Massachusetts Crash

 A fourth person who was in the car, a 17-year-old male from Brookfield, left the scene prior to the arrival of state police.
 It was later determined that he had gone to Harrington Hospital on his own with serious injuries, police said.
 His condition was not immediately known and police said they will not be releasing his name.

-The investigation into the cause of the crash is ongoing, state police said.
-No further information was released.
+The investigation into the cause of the triple fatal crash is ongoing, state police said.
+No further information was immediately released.

 Brimfield is located east of Springfield, just north of the Connecticut state line.